 Another way to lower your tax bill when selling assets is to prioritize long-term over short-term capital gains.
 The current tax code benefits investors who keep their assets for more than one calendar year.
 Long-term investors receive a preferential tax rate on their gains.
 While investors with short-term capital gains will pay taxes at their ordinary income tax level

-Here are the long-term capital gain tax brackets for 2020:
+Here are the long-term capital gain tax brackets for 2022:

-High-income earners will also pay an additional 3.8% net investment income tax.
+Furthermore, high-income earners will also pay an additional 3.8% net investment income tax.

-9. Contribute to FSA and HSA
+9. Contribute to FSA

 Flexible Spending Account (FSA)

-The maximum contribution for 2020 is $2,750 per person.
-If you are married, your spouse can save another $2,750 for a total of $5,500 per family.
+The maximum contribution for 2022 is $2,850 per person.
+If you are married, your spouse can save another $2,850 for a total of $5,700 per family.
 Some employers offer a matching FSA contribution for up to $500.
-Typically, it would help if you used your FSA savings by the end of the calendar year.
-However, the IRS allows you to carry over up to $500 balance into the new year.
+Typically, you must use your FSA savings by the end of the calendar year.
+However, for 2022, the maximum carryover amount is $570

-Dependent Care FSA (CSFSA)
+Dependent Care FSA (DC-FSA)

-Health Savings Account (HSA)
+11. Contribute to Health Savings Account (HSA)

 The qualified High Deductible Plan typically covers only preventive services before the deductible.
 To qualify for the HSA, the HDHP should have a minimum deductible of $1,400 for an individual and $2,800 for a family.
-Additionally, your HDHP must have an out-of-pocket maximum of up to $6,900 for one-person coverage or $13,800 for family.
+Additionally, your HDHP must have an out-of-pocket maximum of up to $7,050 for one-person coverage or $14,100 for families.

-10. Defer income
+12. Defer or accelerate income

-On the other hand, if you expect to be in a higher tax bracket tax year next year, you may consider taking as much income as possible in 2020.
+On the other hand, if you expect to be in a higher tax bracket tax year next year, you may consider taking as much income as possible in 2022.